Double empathy problem: Limitations and future directions

-Moreover, double empathy and bidirectional communication studies typically fail to take into account the vast differences in autism and factors like masking, which may possibly interfere with autistic people's ability to communicate and empathize with one another.
+Moreover, double empathy and bidirectional communication studies typically fail to take into account the vast individual variations (heterogeneity) of autistic people and factors like masking, which may possibly interfere with autistic people's ability to communicate and empathize with one another.
 Acknowledging these differences which may affect communication within and between autistic and non-autistic groups, Gillespie-Smith et al. (2024) suggested a need to (re)frame the double empathy problem to be understood as a "spectrum of understanding", which sees double empathy in the context of a continuum of neurocommunicative learning, situated between poles of understanding and misunderstanding.
 In this sense, the spectrum of understanding simply illustrates that as individuals learn more about each other from direct interaction, their relationships tend to deepen, their comprehension of each other increases, and they become more able to empathize with each other.

 Conceptual replications and further studies on double empathy are needed in different groups, including siblings of autistic people, non-autistic pupils in schools including autistic peers, late-diagnosed autistic adults, parents of autistic children, and autism service providers.

 Emphasizing that empathy and reciprocity are a "two-way street", Milton and many other researchers propose that further autism research should focus on bridging the double empathy gap by empowering autistic individuals, building rapport and appreciation for their worldview, educating non-autistic people about what being autistic means, and moving towards a more continuous understanding of neurodiversity.
 It has also been suggested that the medical model of autism – the traditional and dominant model of autism in which autism is viewed as a disorder and deficit – is problematic due to its approach being too narrow, individualistic, and deficit-based, as well as how its messaging could contribute to ableism, prejudice, and stigma towards autistic people, further widening this double empathy gap.